-- Reusable processes based on industry best practices.
+- reusable processes based on industry best practices;

-- Robust data quality processes.
+- comprehensive data quality processes;

-- Workflow, error handling and restart/recovery functionality.
+- workflow, error handling and restart and recovery functionality;

-- Self-documentation of processes and entire workflow.
+- self-documentation of processes and entire workflow;

-- The enablement of data governance.
+- the enablement of data governance; and

-- Impact analysis and where-used (lineage) functionality.
+- impact analysis and where-used (lineage) functionality.

 The data integration platform market